-Care Management
+Care Management Strategy

-We involved 15 Medicare members and 2 caregivers in the participatory design process.
-Through remote design sessions and texting homework, we learned about their post-discharge journey, digital habits, and relationship with their health insurer.
+For one of my consulting projects, I took on a new role as a customer experience strategist.
+We involved 15 Medicare members and 2 caregivers in the participatory design process to learn about their post-discharge journey, digital habits, and relationships with their health insurers.

 Our research findings informed a strategy deck that helped our client envision digital solutions that meet Medicare members' needs.

-Tools: Mural, Zoom, Figma
+Mural, Zoom, Figma

-Skills: participatory design, interviews, research synthesis, personas, strategy
+participatory design, interviews, research synthesis, personas, strategy

-Time: 12 weeks, Jan - March 2022
+12 weeks, winter 2022

-Review Client Needs
+Client Needs

 Associate Interviews

-Participatory Design Sessions
+Participatory Design

 Synthesis